Coronavirus advice on visiting the Hospice

 Wearing a mask

-All staff* and visitors will be asked to wear face coverings in Willen Hospice from Monday 15 June.
+All staff* and visitors are requested to wear face coverings in Willen Hospice.

 Please put on your mask before entering the Hospice.
 If you are visiting a patient with suspected Covid-19 we will ask you to wear PPE which we will provide.
 Anyone visiting a loved one must, in addition to wearing a mask, follow handwashing and sanitising advice, and go directly to their bedroom.